Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-  we know the /switches(the stingऽ73)|foot pedals|../ are placebo; it is the dealer bias swapping /wheels|cards|dice|../; it is the game bias then there are the algorithm bias isn't it weird when all stadium players start betting in sync? is it just sync, rng, "(human)programming",.? the cards shuffle into any position the dice cups are computationally convergence the wheels have shifting weights; arm swings in for needed speed, and swings out to deeps, and ball 3dimensions, and wheel 3dimensions, and ((im)p)erceptions, and donald duck pool, and ball calculus, and (green zero) relativity, and skillshot (dealer v player v observer v..),..
+  we know the /switches(the stingऽ73)|foot pedals|../ are placebo; it is the dealer bias swapping /wheels|cards|dice|../; it is the game bias then there are the algorithm bias isn't it weird when all stadium players start (higher complexity)betting in sync? is it just sync, rng, "(human)programming",.? the cards shuffle into any position the dice cups are computationally convergence the wheels have shifting weights; arm swings in for needed speed, and swings out to deeps, and ball 3dimensions, and wheel 3dimensions, and ((im)p)erceptions, and donald duck pool, and ball calculus, and (green zero) relativity, and skillshot (dealer v player v observer v..),..